-Assemble the drilling jig and then, if you are constructing a lever brake wagon, drill out the holes you need using a 0.3mm drill bit for the brake levers.
+If you are constructing a lever brake wagon, drill out the holes you need using a 0.3mm drill bit for the brake levers (see photo above).
 Note there are two holes.
 If you are constructing an unfitted lever brake wagon then drill out the bottom hole only.
 If you are constructing a vacuum braked wagon (of either arrangement) then drill out both holes.